BA’s Shocking Easy No-Knead Focaccia

 2. Add 5 cups (625 g) all-purpose flour and 5 tsp.
 Diamond Crystal or 1 Tbsp.
 Morton kosher salt and mix with a rubber spatula until a shaggy dough forms and no dry streaks remain.

 4. Generously butter a 13x9” baking pan, for thicker focaccia that’s great for snacking, or an 18x13” rimmed baking sheet, for focaccia that’s thinner and perfect for sandwiches.
 The butter may seem superfluous, but it’ll ensure that your focaccia doesn’t stick.
-Pour 1 Tbsp. extra-virgin olive oil into center of pan.
-Keeping the dough in the bowl and using a fork in each hand, gather up the edges of dough farthest from you and lift up and over into center of bowl.
-Give the bowl a quarter turn and repeat process.
+Pour 1 Tbsp. extra-virgin olive oil into the center of the pan.
+Keeping the dough in the bowl and using a fork in each hand, gather up the edges of dough farthest from you and lift up and over into the center of the bowl.
+Give the bowl a quarter turn and repeat the process.
 Do this 2 more times; you want to deflate the dough while you form it into a rough ball.
-Transfer dough to prepared pan.
-Pour any oil left in bowl over and turn dough to coat it in oil.
-Let rise, uncovered, in a dry, warm spot until doubled in size, at least 1 1/2 hours and up to 4 hours.
+Transfer dough to the prepared pan.
+Pour any oil left in the bowl over and turn dough to coat it in oil.
+Let rise, uncovered, in a dry, warm spot until doubled in size, at least 1½ hours and up to 4 hours.

 Do Ahead: Focaccia is best eaten the day it’s made, but keeps well in the freezer.
 Slice it into pieces, store it in a freezer-safe container, then reheat it on a baking sheet in a 300° oven.